Perfect Day (Lou Reed song): Duran Duran version

-A cover version of "Perfect Day" was the first single from the Duran Duran covers album Thank You.
-It was released in the United Kingdom on March 13, 1995, and reached number 28 on the UK Singles Chart the same month.
+A cover version of "Perfect Day" was the first single from the Duran Duran covers album Thank You (1995).
+It was released in the United Kingdom on March 13, 1995, by EMI and Capitol Records, and reached number 28 on the UK Singles Chart the same month.
 The cover was also released to US radio on May 23, 1995.

 The song featured a then rare appearance by Duran Duran's first drummer Roger Taylor.
 He also appeared in the music video and in a promotional appearance on Top of the Pops.
 The video was filmed in February 1995 by director Nick Egan, and first aired in March.
 It shows clips of the band performing, interspersed with surreal images.

 The single was released in several versions, including numerous different remixes of the title track and other Duran Duran songs.
-In addition to the single and the Thank You album, the song also appeared in Duran Duran's Singles Box Set 1986–1995, released in 2004.
+In addition to the single and the Thank You album, the song also appeared in Duran Duran's Singles 1986–1995 box set, released in 2004.
 On Duran Duran's episode of Behind the Music, Reed described the Duran Duran version as being potentially the best rerecording of any of his songs.

+Critical reception

+Pete Stanton from Smash Hits gave Duran Duran's version four out of five, writing, "'Perfect Day' just could get everyone excited again.
+It's a haunting melody with a cheery message like feed animals in the zoo."

 Kirsty MacColl and Evan Dando version

 In 1994, British singer-songwriter Kirsty MacColl and American musician Evan Dando recorded the song as a duet.
-It was included as one of two new tracks on MacColl's 1995 compilation album Galore and reached number 75 in the UK Singles Chart when released as a single on 12 June 1995.
+It was included as one of two new tracks on MacColl's 1995 compilation album Galore and reached number 75 in the UK Singles Chart when released as a single on June 12, 1995, by Virgin Records.

 MacColl has described the song as "glorious and tragic at the same time".
 Speaking of her collaboration with Dando, she told Steve Harris in 1995: "I met Evan a couple of years ago and we sort of talked about possibly doing something together.
 When I was recording the new tracks for [Galore], I thought "Perfect Day" would be a really good song to do as a duet [and that] he would be the ideal person to sing it with me."
 MacColl was initially unsure of how to contact Dando, but decided to record the backing track in anticipation of being able to add his contribution at a later date.
 By coincidence, Dando phoned MacColl two days after the backing track was recorded to let her know he was performing in London with his band The Lemonheads and he agreed to provide vocals on the track while in the UK.
 In 2022, Dando recalled to Stereogum that collaborating with MacColl was "great" and "really fun".